-If the quality of the ultrasonic subcarriers for either channels is judged inadequate, the CD-4 decoding process in Stereo Lab is halted and the warning "no RADAR" appears in the process progress dialogue.
+If the quality of the ultrasonic subcarriers for either channels is judged inadequate, Stereo Lab will generate the warning "no RADAR" which appears in the process progress dialogue.
 (RADAR is the term JVC used for their carrier detection in the heyday of CD-4, so we use the term too; although what RADAR stands for in this context is not known.)

 * Audacity is a free, easy-to-use, multi-track audio editor and recorder which runs on the Mac platform (and, in fact, on Windows and GNU/Linux too).
 Audacity is free software, developed by a group of volunteers and distributed under the GNU General Public License (GPL).